Filter condition

 Create filter condition

 The filter condition can be found in processes in the "Elements" area.
 It belongs to the "Conditions" category.
-From there, it can be dragged & dropped to the desired location on the workspace and then configured.
-General information about creating process items can be found here.
+From there, it can be dragged and dropped to the desired location on the workspace and then configured.
+General information on creating process elements can be found here.

 General